Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 In most cases we use the "standard" Bing imagery.
 But there are situations where you might want to choose an alternative source:

-1. Bing does not provide high-resolution coverage for your AoI.
+1. Bing does not provide high-resolution coverage for your mapping area.
 2. Bing has considerable cloud cover in this area.
 3. You need newer imagery for post-disaster evaluation.

 If Bing does not prove adequate then Mapbox is the next choice.
 You should only look for other sources if neither of these two meet your requirements.

 In such cases it is not sufficient to choose a license-compatible source and make it available through a WMS or TMS service.
-Your AoI has probably already been partially mapped using Bing or Mapbox imagery and there might be a noticeable offset between images.
-You must have a close look at various locations of your AoI and determine the offset between your imagery and previously mapped data.
+Your mapping area has probably already been partially mapped using Bing or Mapbox imagery and there might be a noticeable offset between images.
+You must have a close look at various locations of your mapping area and determine the offset between your imagery and previously mapped data.
 If the existing OSM data are offset with respect to your imagery but fit Bing imagery then we usually assume that Bing is the "gold standard" unless we have GPS traces which prove that this assumption is wrong.

-If there is a constant offset between your imagery and Bing across the AoI then this might be corrected on the server so that images from various sources loaded in the editor match.
-If this is not possible, if the offset varies across the AoI or if existing data are aligned with various sources then it is time for plan B:
+If there is a constant offset between your imagery and Bing across the mapping area then this might be corrected on the server so that images from various sources loaded in the editor match.
+If this is not possible, if the offset varies across the mapping area or if existing data are aligned with various sources then it is time for plan B:

 The important point is that you must develop a strategy for how to cope with these issues and provide detailed instructions to mappers and validators.
 We strongly suggest that you declare such a project "for experienced mappers only" and explain that experience in this case does not mean having mapped 200+ buildings but having already dealt with alignment issues and different imagery sources.